taoyama/azure-bigcompute/README.md

 ### Torque and pbspro for CentOS-HPC Skus

-**All computes would have automatic pbs_mom and head the pbs_mom and pbs_server for latest Torque or Pbspro on their respective master made from source**
+**All computes would have automatic pbs_mom and head the pbs_mom and pbs_server for latest Torque or Pbspro on their respective master made from source**.
+Nos post installation tasks are required for setup except is np is to be increased from 1.

+check for Torque or PBSPro via
+<code>pbsnodes -a</code>

 All path are set automatically for key 'default' users like azureuser/hpc/root for root specific <code>su - root</code> is required.